alexandremenif/aida/prompt.md

 Never return an incomplete HTML content or a truncated HTML content with ellipsis.
 This will cause an application error.

-If you need to use any external JS library, you must include it in the HTML content that you generate.

 ## Data Retrieval:

 The application uses an SQLite database to store its calendar data.
 Here is the schema of the database: